wp-plugins/wordpress-css-drop-down-menu/readme.txt

 * Upload the 'wordpress-css-drop-down-menu' folder to the `/wp-content/plugins/` directory or install it from Wordpress.org's Plugin directory inside your Wordpress installation.
 * Activate the plugin through the 'Plugins' menu in WordPress
+* Add the required code to header.php in your Wordpress theme

+`<?php
+if (class_exists('CSSDropDownMenu'))
+ {
+     $myMenu = new CSSDropDownMenu();
+     /* Extra options here, like so: $myMenu->orientation="top"; */
+     $myMenu->show();
+ }
+ ?>`

+ You can place the above code anywhere in your theme, not just the header.
+Options available to you are:

+ `$myMenu->orientation - Values are 'top', 'right', 'left' - default is 'top'
+ $myMenu->name - Wordpress menu id, slug, or name
+ $myMenu->container_class - the class that is applied to the container
+ $myMenu->theme_location - The location in the theme to be used (defined via register_nav_menu)
+ $myMenu->menu_class - CSS class to be used for the ul element which forms the menu`

+ These are a subset of the options given here: http://codex.wordpress.org/Function_Reference/wp_nav_menu

+ * Or, add a sidebar to your theme if you don't already have one

-* Add a Dropdown widget to one of your sidebars.
-If you want to shown the widget in the header of your theme, [add a sidebar to your header file and update your functions.php file to add a new sidebar there](http://codex.wordpress.org/Customizing_Your_Sidebar "Customizing your Sidebar").
+If you want to show the widget in the header of your theme, [add a sidebar to your header.php file and update your functions.php file to add a new sidebar there](http://codex.wordpress.org/Customizing_Your_Sidebar "Customizing your Sidebar").

-PHP for your header.php:
+PHP for your sidebar.php file in your Wordpress theme:

 `<?php if ( function_exists ( dynamic_sidebar('menu') ) ) : dynamic_sidebar ('menu'); endif; ?>`

-PHP for your functions file:
+Example PHP for your functions file:

 `<?php
 if ( function_exists ('register_sidebar')) {